AzureMentor/microsoft-graph-docs/concepts/auth-v2-service.md

 ![Select Permissions dialog for Microsoft Graph application permissions.](./images/v2-application-permissions.png)

+> [!NOTE]
-> **Note**: We recommend configuring the least privileged set of permissions required by your app.
+> We recommend configuring the least privileged set of permissions required by your app.
 This provides a much more comfortable experience for administrators than having to consent to a long list of permissions.

 ## 3. Get administrator consent

 You can rely on an administrator to grant the permissions your app needs at the [Azure portal](https://portal.azure.com); however, often, a better option is to provide a sign-up experience for administrators by using the Azure AD v2.0 `/adminconsent` endpoint.

+> [!IMPORTANT]
-> **Important**: Any time you make a change to the configured permissions, you must also repeat the Admin Consent process.
+> Any time you make a change to the configured permissions, you must also repeat the Admin Consent process.
 Changes made in the app registration portal will not be reflected until consent has been reapplied by the tenant's administrator.

 ### Request